-2. New entrants into the building industry for apprenticeships and traineeships from certificate III through to Diploma of Building and construction.
-MIBT currently boast over 469 apprentices and trainees across two states and the ACT.
+- New entrants into the building industry for apprenticeships and traineeships from Certificate III through to Diploma of Building and construction.
+MIBT currently boast 485 apprentices and trainees across NSW, QLD and ACT.

-MIBT’s additional advantages include but not limited to;
+Additional advantages include but are not limited to:

-What are the identifiable workforce training and development needsMIBT understands nationally identified training needs, skills shortages and skill deficiencies through DEEWR funded research.
+What are the identifiable workforce training and development needsMIBT understands nationally identified training needs, skills shortages and skill deficiencies through Department of Education, Employment and Workplace Relations (DEEWR) funded research.
 We are aware that there is an increasing percentage of experienced, albeit formally unqualified operators at trade level, particularly in the finishing trades, who distort skill shortage data by operating ‘under the radar’ and that this has the effect of undermining industry initiatives to recognise and address actual and published skill shortages.

-What resources does Masters in Building Training have available for assessmentMIBT’s greatest asset is its human capital with in-depth experience and representation across Australia and throughout all sectors of the building industry.
+What resources does MIBT have available for assessmentMIBT’s greatest asset is its human capital with in-depth experience and representation across Australia and throughout all sectors of the building industry.
 In addition we focus on taking our assessments out to where the individuals are working and running their business which ensures accessibility and a reduction in time off the job.

-Through our Learner Management System (LMS), MIBT can offer a blended pathway with assessing tools and materials developed and based on government standard documents and customised by current industry practitioners.
-Their use and effectiveness has been validated through other RTO’s and their ability to pass audit.
+Through our Learning Management System (LMS), MIBT can offer a blended pathway with assessing tools and materials developed and based on government standard documents and customised by current industry practitioners.
+Their use and effectiveness has been validated through other Registered Training Organisations (RTOs) and their ability to pass audit.

-Over the past twenty years Paul Lawrence has maintained a leadership position in the development of vocational education standards and Australian building practice policy.
-His work in training innovation has been recognised with MIBT and their trainers receiving awards from both the NSW and Queensland Department of Education and Training as well as various NSW Business Chamber awards.
+Over the past 20 years Paul Lawrence has maintained a leadership position in the development of vocational education standards and Australian building practice policy.
+His work in training innovation has been recognised with MIBT and their trainers receiving awards from both the NSW and QLD Department of Education and Training (DET) as well as various NSW Business Chamber awards.

-With more than thirteen years as Manager for Training, Technical Services & Strategic Projects for the MBA, Paul worked closely with key industry stakeholders including national and state governments, TAFE, the Office of Fair Trading and the Housing Industry Association.
+With more than 13 years as Manager for Training, Technical Services & Strategic Projects for the Master Builders Association (MBA), Paul worked closely with key industry stakeholders including national and state governments, TAFE, the Office of Fair Trading and the Housing Industry Association (HIA).